SEKOIA-IO/documentation/_shared_content/develop/guides/automation/create_a_module.md

 ```
-To run you test, poetry will be used for depencies installation and you can run the following command:
+To run your tests, Poetry will be used for dependency installation.
+You can install all the necessary dependencies by running the following command:
 ```shell
 poetry run test_request.py
 ```